-Design of a new piano instrument, a piano hybridized by machines
+Design of a new piano instrument, a piano hybridised by machines.

 Since 2019 I have been conducting organological research on my instrument.
-After having conducted a research of timbres around the prepared piano, I wanted to extend this work, to deepen it with an instrument that I finally imagined on measure.
+After having carried out a research of timbres around the prepared piano, I wanted to extend this work, to deepen it with an instrument that I finally imagined to measure.

-I did a first six-month research phase with thirty students from INSA Lyon, supervised by two professors.
+I carried out an initial six-month research phase with about thirty students from INSA Lyon, supervised by two professors.
 The students built prototypes that allowed me to make the first experiments with the machines in the piano.
-The Sonopopée collective, composed of Vivien Trelcat, Max Lance and Nicolas Canot, which is a collective specialized in computer, electronic and hybrid instruments, has totally rethought my device.
+The Sonopopée collective, which specialises in computer, electronic and hybrid instruments, adapted my device to the context of the stage.

-This technology gives me the possibility to open a new playing space inside the piano, to make a kind of sound autopsy.
-By grafting machines into the body of the piano, I come closer to the notion of the “desiring machine” also considered as a “body without organs” proper to the reflections of Deleuze and Artaud.
+This technology gives me the possibility of opening up a new playing space inside the piano, of making a kind of sonic autopsy of it.
+By grafting machines into the body of the piano, I come closer to the notion of the “desiring machine”, also envisaged as a “body without organs”, as reflected in the reflections of Deleuze and Artaud.
 Here, these forces contribute to undoing the hierarchy of the instrument’s original organs.
 The usual zones of listening are thus displaced, even disinvested.
-A new space opens up, which offers the possibility of new mechanisms, arrangements, circulation.
+A new space opens up, offering the possibility of new mechanisms, arrangements and circulation.

-The instrument was realized thanks to a commission from GMEM-CNCM Marseille and the support of Saintex Culture Numérique Reims, Insa de Lyon.
+The instrument was created thanks to a commission from GMEM-CNCM Marseille and the support of Saintex Culture Numérique Reims, INSA Lyon.

-This lutherie allows a real writing as well as a sound improvisation for the interpreter, whether it is the pianist herself or a second instrumentalist at the controls of the electromechanics and electroacoustics.
-The main idea is to think of a four-handed interpretation: a pianist accompanied by an interpreter for the machines and the transformations of the sound in real time and in multiphonic.
+This lutherie allows for both real writing and sound improvisation for the performer, whether it be the pianist herself or a second instrumentalist at the controls of the electromechanics and electroacoustics.